Office of the Registrar

 • Two courses in Classical archaeology selected from CLST 20-26, 30.
 These courses establish a general knowledge of ancient Greek and Roman material culture and introduce students to archaeological methodologies.
 CLST 12 is a topics course that can be taken more than once when different subjects are offered.

-• Two courses in Classical literature, philosophy, and religion (exclusive of the courses identified as prerequisites), selected from CLST 2-5, 10.x and courses in Greek or Latin numbered 10 or higher (excluding Greek 11).
+• Two courses in Classical literature, philosophy, and religion (exclusive of the courses identified as prerequisites), selected from CLST 2-5, 10.x and courses in Greek or Latin numbered 10 or higher.
 These courses establish a general knowledge of languages, literature, and systems of thought in ancient Greece and Rome and introduce students to the methodologies used in studying that subject matter.
 CLST 10 is a topics course that can be taken more than once when different subjects are offered.

-• Two additional courses selected from all remaining Classical Studies offerings; courses in Greek or Latin numbered 10 or higher (excluding Greek 11 ); Art History 10.01, 11.01, 11.02 and 12.02; courses in Comparative Literature numbered 10 or higher (when the content of the course focuses on Classical literature); Philosophy 11.
+• Two additional courses that can extend the student’s knowledge, skills and methodologies for the study of Greco-Roman antiquity, selected from all remaining Classical Studies offerings; courses in Greek or Latin numbered 10 or higher; Art History 10.01, 11.01, 11.02 and 12.02; courses in Comparative Literature numbered 10 or higher (when the content of the course focuses on Classical literature); Philosophy 11.

 • Completion of Culminating Experience Requirement.